SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Zombie.md

     effects:
-      - effect: The first time the zombie is reduced to 0 Stamina by damage that isn't fire damage or holy damage and their body isn't destroyed, they instead have 10 Stamina and fall prone
+      - effect: The first time the zombie is reduced to 0 Stamina by damage that isn't fire damage or holy damage and their body isn't destroyed, they instead have 10 Stamina and fall prone.
 ~~~